 Gordie moves fast toward the little group while calling out, “Hey, you two, leave off.
 Let him go!”

 One looks at Gordie, and sneers, “Bug out or you’re next.”
 Gordie hasn’t yet learnt to tell them apart, and he has no idea which spoke to him.
 However, it doesn’t matter, because they’re in this together.

-Hearing Gordie’s raised voice the teacher, one of the regular school staff, looks up and sees him hurrying into the small area in the building angle behind the steps.
+Hearing Gordie’s raised voice the teacher, one of the regular school staff, looks up to see him hurrying into the small area in the building angle behind the steps.
 Wondering what’s going on she heads that way.

 On reaching the boys Gordie grabs one of them by his free arm and belt.
-Pivoting fast he pulls him away from the boy being bullied, and sends him staggering out into the general playground area.
+Pivoting fast he pulls him away from the boy being bullied to send him staggering out into the general playground area.
 The teacher sees the boy stagger out from behind the steps, and she thinks, He’s too large to be in this area, and so is the one I saw go in there.

 The other Burrows boy lets go of his victim, who falls to the ground in exhaustion, and charges at Gordie.
 The teacher reaches a point where she can see what’s going on just in time to see the small boy collapse and the large boy beside him charge at the boy she first saw, Gordie.